DaRealTurtyWurty/CommunityMod/README.md

 ### How will my PR be accepted?
 Your code will be reviewed by one of the Triage Team.
 If your code is SFW (Safe For Work), does not break the mod, and does not change the concept or someone else's idea, then the code will be merged.
 If it breaks any of these it will be closed.
-You must also add to this file in the below section for what you have added/modified in your PR.
+You must also add to this file in the [section below](#whats-included-in-this-mod) for what you have added/modified in your PR.
 If you do not supply an edit to this README.md, then you will be asked to add to it.
 If you continue failing to do so, your PR will be closed.